Dual Diagnosis Treatment Centers for Drug and Alcohol Abuse and Health Issues

-Alternatively, some people might have pre-existing, or sub-clinical aspects of these anxious, depressed or psychotic conditions and begin using alcohol or drugs as a means to modify the undesirable symptoms they experience.
+Alternatively, some people might have pre-existing, or sub-clinical aspects of these anxious, depressed, or psychotic conditions and begin using alcohol or drugs as a means to modify the undesirable symptoms they experience.
 The use of substances to address psychiatric symptoms is known as “self-medication.”

-Types of Disorders
+Types of Co-Occurring Disorders

 With as many as 50% of those admitted to addiction treatment facilities being dually diagnosed, the importance of dual diagnosis treatment as a part of therapeutic practice at all addiction treatment centers is obvious.
 People struggling with addiction have twice the rates of concurrent anxiety and mood disorders when compared to the general population.
 The list of dual diagnoses doesn’t end with mood disorders and anxiety disorders, however.

-The Importance of Rehabilitation
+The Importance of Dual Diagnosis Rehabilitation

 For best results, both disorders should be treated concurrently.
-It is not merely an issue of treating both substance use and psychiatric disorders in parallel, as they have much interplay with each other.
+It is not merely an issue of treating substance use and psychiatric disorders in parallel, as they have much interplay with each other.

 Specialized dual diagnosis treatment will employ a variety of pharmaceutical and therapeutic interventions that will address the separate conditions, as well as the interaction between them:

-- Medicines can include antidepressants, mood stabilizers and antipsychotics.
+- Medicines can include antidepressants, mood stabilizers, and antipsychotics.

 - Psychological counseling approaches may consist of a combination of cognitive behavioral therapy (CBT) and other behavioral therapies such as motivational interviewing (MI).